 Ergonomic pillows

-Investing in an ergonomic pillow can help keep your body aligned throughout the night.
-Ergonomic pillows come in different shapes and thicknesses to fit your specific needs.
+Investing in an ergonomic pillow can help you maintain proper body alignment throughout the night.
+Ergonomic pillows are available in different shapes and thicknesses to suit your specific needs.
 Some pillows are designed specifically for people with back pain.

 Mattress topper

 Adding a mattress topper can provide extra comfort and extend the life of your mattress.
-Choose a memory foam mattress topper for better weight distribution and less pressure on sensitive spots.
+Choose a memory foam topper for better weight distribution and less pressure on sensitive areas.

 Adjustable mattress

-An adjustable mattress can be beneficial for people with back pain because it makes it easy to change the position of the bed as needed.
+An adjustable mattress can be beneficial for people with back pain because it allows you to easily change the position of the bed as needed.
 By slightly tilting your upper body, you can relieve pressure on your back.

 Lumbar cushions